opencv/opencv/doc/tutorials/introduction/documenting_opencv/documentation_tutorial.markdown

 To include whole example file into documentation, _include_ and _includelineno_ commands are used.
 The file is searched in common samples locations, so you can specify just its name or short part of the path.
-The _includelineno_ version also shows line numbers.
+The _includelineno_ version also shows line numbers but prevents copy-pasting since the line numbers are included.

 @verbatim
 @include samples/cpp/test.cpp